seehorne/GetGrinnected/written reports/sprint 3/agile-review.md

 ## Settings

-1.
+1. Click on Switch Account button (Looks like refresh) to switch accounts.

+    - Currently, this will have no effect on visuals and does nothing.

+2. Click on pencil icon by profile picture to change profile picture.

+     - Currently, this will have no effect on visuals and does nothing.

+3. Click on pencil icon by the username to change your username

+     - Currently, this will have no effect on visuals and does nothing.

+4. Click on switch next to dark/light mode to change between modes on the app.

+     - Currently, this will have no effect on visuals and will not slide.

+5. Optionally, scroll through the list of org cards.

+6. Click on any of the org cards shown to expand the and see an about section.

+7. Optionally, click on the heart next to an event to unselect it.

+    - Currently, unhearting an event does not do anything.

-2. Click any of the other icons on the bottom bar to go to their pages.
+8. Click any of the other icons on the bottom bar to go to their pages.

 # Swift Frontend